* Modest reduction of 30 percent in malaria risk in babies

 Vaccinating babies, rather than toddlers, is the preferred option, since the new vaccine could then be added to other routine infant immunisations.
 A separate programme for older children would involve a lot of extra costs.

-Despite the setback, Britain's top drugmaker said it would push ahead with developing RTS,S and GSK Chief Executive Andrew Witty said it could be an important tool in fighting malaria.
+Despite the limited success, Britain’s top drugmaker said it would push ahead with developing the vaccine, called RTS,S or Mosquirix, and GSK Chief Executive Andrew Witty said he still believed it would be an important tool in fighting malaria.

-"We've been at this for 30 years, and we're certainly not going to give up now," he told reporters on a conference call.
+“We’ve been at this for 30 years, and we’re certainly not going to give up now,” Witty told a conference call.

 Given the target market, it is governments and international groups that will fund the vaccine’s roll-out, and they now need more positive data before deciding whether it is worth buying.

 “We will have to have more information to give us a clearer idea as to how useful this vaccine will be,” said Seth Berkley, CEO of the GAVI Alliance, which funds bulk-buy vaccination programmes for poorer nations.